Scheduling Study Time Using Online Calendars

 This schedule has a repetitive feature, in that it occurs at a relatively same time everyday, allowing the student to be more intellectually prepared to work at these times.
 However, different students may need study times that occur at different times each day, to fit their schedule or work habits.
 But what if such an event were to come up during a previously scheduled homework/study block?
 Check the image below for an example:

-This unavoidable event, printed in yellow, is going to take an hour and a half of study and homework time.
-Assuming that the work needs to be done by Wednesday, this time must be offset before this event.
-When offsetting homework and study time, I advise students to guard against overwhelming yourself by stacking too many events or work without break or pause.
-I also suggest that students keep in mind whatever events or routines have not made it on to the calendar when you place the offset study time, which is why effective scheduling requires that we make online calendars to accurately reflect our lives.
-Take this suggestion, as an example.
-The time has been offset by adding half an hour to Monday’s session and adding an hour to Tuesday before work:
+This unavoidable event, printed in yellow, will consume an hour and a half of study and homework time.
+The work must be done by Wednesday, so this time needs to be offset before the event.
+Offset study time carefully to avoid overwhelming yourself with too many tasks without breaks.
+Also, consider any events or routines that haven’t yet been added to the calendar.
+When scheduling the offset, it’s crucial to ensure that online calendars reflect your actual commitments.
+For example, you can offset time by adding half an hour to Monday’s session and an hour to Tuesday before work.:

 Lesson 3: Use Reminders to Meet Due Dates

-One of the most widespread struggles among students asking for help developing their study skills is the meeting of due dates.
-Due dates give us a specific time work must be completed by, but they don’t indicate how to allocate time to make sure the project is done.
-Complicating this, the more tasks we put into the forefront of our mind to remember and juggle, the harder it can be to focus.
-Remembering that a calendar is designed to do the juggling of our commitments for us, I recommend using reminders to judge the length of time we have to complete a project, and then allocating a projected portion of homework and study time to devote to the project well before that time.
-Making sure that projects are going to be worked on well in advance of due dates allows us to account for projects that take more time than we expect, such as when mistakes we can learn from are made, and this also helps our schedule adapt to events that must be scheduled when we would normally work.
+One of the most widespread struggles among students asking for help developing their study skills is meeting due dates.
+Due dates give us a specific time by which we must complete work.
+They don’t tell us how to allocate time to complete a project.
+Complicating this, the more tasks we put into the forefront of our minds, the harder it is to focus.
+Calendars are designed to help us juggle our commitments.
+Reminders can help you judge the time needed to complete a project.
+You can then allocate a projected portion of homework and study time to devote to the project.
+Working on projects well before due dates allows you to manage projects that take longer than expected.
+This also helps you adapt to events scheduled on top of other activities.
 Please refer to this example reminder presented in a monthly view of the calendar:

-Though this view is not as enlightening as a weekly view, we can see that this student has nine days to complete this project, which holds some 12 hours of homework and study time in which to do it.
-The next step, assigning a length of work time to the project, is tricky.
-Every assignment is different and every student requires a different frame of time in which to work.
-Only by reflecting on their previous experience with similar projects, can a unique student guestimate on the time that the project will require.
+You can see that this student has nine days and 12 hours to complete this project.
+The next step, assigning work time to the project, is tricky.
+Every assignment is different, and every student requires a different time frame to work.
+Only by reflecting on their previous experience with similar projects can a student guestimate the time the project will require.
 Let us say that this student thinks the example project will take 4 hours.
 Here is a possible division of that time among available timeslots:

 And there you have it!
-For more lessons on study skills, including studying efficiently and effectively with the time you have allotted, please call or email AJ to get fitted with a tutor who can help you take your studying even further.
+For more lessons on study skills, please call or email AJ Tutoring.
+We will place you with a tutor to help you further your studies.

 Let's discuss your student's academic tutoring, test prep, or college counseling needs!